 1. Monitor Social Media

-When customers want to complain about a problem they’re having, mention bugs or glitches, or praise a brand, they don’t always reach out directly to the company.
+When customers want to complain about a problem, mention bugs or glitches, or praise a brand, they don’t always reach out directly to the company.
 Instead, they’ll often post about it on social media, expecting your business to address their feedback.
 Right now, it seems that around 54% of people prefer to do that.
 And solving their complaints that way won’t just improve your image.
 It will also save you money since it’s six times less expensive to solve a customer issue on social media than through a call center, for instance.

 Of course, keeping track of social media mentions on all relevant platforms isn’t really possible.
 Even if you have a whole team handling it, it would still take too much time and effort – resources that could be better spent on a different area of your business.
 Sure, some people might send you direct messages on social media, making things a bit easier, but not all customers will do that.
 Some of them will just talk about you in comments or posts where they won’t tag or link to your business.